Your Baristas

 Jason Brick

 Jason is the Editorial Consultant to the Anthology Barista at the Fictional Café, helping select and publish works that have appeared in our virtual ‘zine in print book form.
 A professional writer, martial artist, travel addict, and dad whose work has been published across multiple genres and formats, he was co-editor on two previous anthologies, Baby Shoes and Flash!, each of which featured 100 original flash-fiction short stories written by 100 different authors.
-He lives in Oregon.
+He lives in Oregon and is spending a sabbatical year in Greece with his family.
+We look forward to seeing some interesting dispatches from him.

 Ruby Fink